-On top of it you want to jump up into a better home by saving more money.
+On top of it, you want to jump into a better home by saving more money.
 Can you truly save $50,000 in one year?
-First you just have to cover the appreciation of the home and than save at least a minimum of 5% to get into another class of home.
+First, you just have to cover the appreciation of the home and then save at least a minimum of 5% to get into another class of home.

 Compound that with interest rates rising.
-It is predicted interest rates are going to rise about a half of a percent in the near term.
-Every 1/8 of a point in interest rate translates to $8 per 100,000 borrowed. a 400,000 home today will cost you $128 a more a month in mortgage payment.
+It is predicted that interest rates will rise by about half of a percent in the near term.
+Every 1/8 of a point in interest rate translates to $8 per 100,000 borrowed.
+A $400,000 home today will cost you $128 more a month in mortgage payments.

 Every month that goes by you lose buying power.